 WE CANNOT ACCEPT NEW ORDERS FOR SUPERCONDUCTOR KITS.
 This is strictly an archive page.

 VERY IMPORTANT NOTE: We are not accepting any new orders for Futurescience superconductor kits.
-We will still be here to do our best to offer very limited support those who have purchased Futurescience superconductor products in the past.
-We hope to be able to provide some limited assistance to our previous customers; however the availability of any spare parts for those kits (with perhaps a few exceptions) has come to an end.
+The official period of support for these kits has long since passed.
+Jerry Emanuelson is always glad to try to answer relevant questions from those who have purchased the Futurescience kits in the past, however the availability of any spare parts for those kits (with perhaps a few exceptions) has come to an end.

 We currently have no intention of resuming superconductor production of any kind.
 In fact, we are offering our remaining small scale superconductor manufacturing equipment and chemicals to any legitimate educational institution (within the United States) for what is essentially shipping and handling cost.
 All we ask is actual shipping cost plus something for my labor in packing up and shipping the equipment and chemicals.
 Contact us if your educational institution is interested.
 The price will be a very small fraction of the original cost since some of the equipment (like the tabletop furnaces) are very old, but still very functional.
 This offer is only for an institution willing to accept the entire package.
 Since the cost is mostly for shipping, the price will depend upon where you live.
 (If you are in Colorado, you may get it at no cost at all.)